|

 consider GM crops.
 Council owned farms should be transferred to

 a farming company to stop councils being able to sell them off.
+There needs to be a minimum price at which producers are

 paid.
 Items like milk,could be guaranteed up to a certain number